Vietnam.vn - Nền tảng quảng bá Việt Nam

 Open letter from Phan Van Tri Primary School, District 1, Ho Chi Minh City, requesting not to accept flowers or gifts on November 20

-Therefore, the school wants to convert flowers and gifts on November 20 into milk, notebooks, and sports equipment so that the school can reward students.
+Therefore, the school wishes to convert flowers and gifts on November 20 into milk, notebooks, and sports equipment to reward students.

 This conversion is both meaningful in educating about thrift and encouraging students, contributing to joining hands with the school to build a happy school" - Mr. Thai emphasized.